utxostack/ckb-bitcoin-spv/docs/Design.md

-# The Design of CKB Bitcoin SPV
+# CKB Bitcoin SPV Design

 CKB Bitcoin SPV is a library, for doing Bitcoin simplified payment verification on CKB.